ouspg/CompSec/README.md

 ```shell
 sudo mount -t cifs //kaappi/Virtuaalikoneet$ /mnt/ -o user=username@student.oulu.fi,sec=ntlm
 ```
 Passwords should be prompted.

 Virtual machines are located in:

 Virtuaalikoneet$ -> VMware -> CompSec

+## Getting virtual machines remotely

+If you are not able to get in to University to copy virtual machines from network drive by using Lab computer , you can do it remotely as well.
+This requires setting up *VPN - connection* to University network.
+This can be aquired by following guidlines presented [here.](http://www.oulu.fi/ict/vpn)

+Looks like two factor authentication(Authentication via SMS) is not enabled by default.
+You have to enable it by following instructions here: [http://www.oulu.fi/ict/authentication#vpn](http://www.oulu.fi/ict/authentication#vpn)

+**Shortly:**
+ * Download suitable VPN client here: [https://www.oulu.fi/jakelu/vpn/](https://www.oulu.fi/jakelu/vpn/)
+ * Login with student creadentials is required
+ * Once you have installed the correct client, start it
+ * Use *sa.oulu.fi* as server URL.
+ * Connect by using your student username and selecting Student (SMS) authentication method.
+You have to use strong authentication (Student (SMS)) to be able to mount the drive.

+After you have successfully connected to network, instructions are same as [here.](#getting-virtual-machines-over-eduroam-university-wlan)

 ## Contribution